Everybody’s talking about alternative investments, but there seems to be a lot of confusion about what they are.

 So, what are alternatives?
 Alternative investments include every kind of non-traditional investment.
 They can be publicly traded or privately offered.
 They can include real estate and commodities, and many other non-traditional assets, and they may be offered in many different forms, such as hedge funds, private equity, private debt, structured products, and more.

-Historically, institutional Investors have been the ones to purchase these Securities; over time, high net worth (Accredited) individuals have begun investing in them, taking advantage of their proposed higher returns and suggested ability to reduce risk when included in an investment portfolio.
-And, with the addition of Title III of Rule 506c to Regulation D, now non-Accredited Investors may do so (see “Crowdfunding Overview”)
+Historically, institutional investors have been the ones to purchase these Securities; over time, high net worth (Accredited) individuals have begun investing in them, taking advantage of their proposed higher returns and suggested ability to reduce risk when included in an investment portfolio.
+And, with the creation of Regulation Crowdfunding, non-accredited investors now have easier access to these investments. (see “Crowdfunding Overview”)

 Alternative Investment Forms